tejaschigateri15/Elderhub_project/README.md

 ## Overview
-The Old Age Home Care Platform is designed to connect elderly individuals with suitable care centers and facilitate donations to support these centers.
+The Old Age Home is designed to connect elderly individuals with suitable care centers and facilitate donations to support these centers.
 It offers a user-friendly interface for registrations, detailed care center information, communication, donations, and caregiver hiring processes.

 ## Tech Stack
 - **Backend**: Spring Boot (Java)